OverFlowJAMK/General/Daemon_Client_Server/README.md

 * Run the server.py/client.py script with python 3.5

 <h2>Setting Server computer</h2>
-You can easily change your Server's settings by changing information in serverdaemon.ini file.
+You can easily change your Server's settings by changing information in server.ini file.

 * url is for baasbox address
-* header is for ???
+* header is baasbox's header
 * port is the main port of server, which is start number of ports

 <h2>Setting Client machine</h2>

+<h3>Client.ini</h3>

+* Check Server computer's ip address and write it down to "address"
+* Port is the main port of server, which is start number of ports
+* under KaMu write right mac address

+<h3>ServerAddress.ini</h3>

-*Check your computer's ip address and write it
+* Check Server computer's ip address and write it down to "address"
+* Port is the main port of server, which is start number of ports